 What happened?
 Well later that year whilst working in another industry it came up and bit me in the butt.
-I was formally diagnosed with PTSD and subsequently depression as a result of being exposed to a number of traumatic incidents during my previous 13 year career as a Detective in the Police Service.
+I was formally diagnosed with PTSD, Anxiety and Depression as a result of being exposed to a number of traumatic incidents during my previous 13 year career as a Detective in the Police Service.

 This diagnosis resulted in a period of some 10 months where I could not work while I dealt with the associated issues I had been pushing into the background for a number of years.
 This was to date the most challenging time in my life and one that I still ask myself to this day ‘Why Me, what did I do to deserve this?’.

 Where am I now with it all?
-Well I am now in a position in life where I am comfortable talking about it and I want to help others through their own mental health challenges.
+Well after after a tough few years rebuilding my life, my brand and my health I am now in a position where I am comfortable talking about it and I want to help others through their own mental health and unemployment challenges.